Matrox G400: Overview

 The Matrox G200 graphics processor had been a successful product, competing with the various 2D & 3D combination cards available in 1998.
-Matrox took the technology developed from the G200 project, refined it, and basically doubled it up to form the G400 processor.
+Matrox took the technology developed from the G200 project, refined it, and essentially doubled it up to form the G400 processor.
 The new chip featured several new and innovative additions, such as multiple monitor output support, an all-around 32-bit rendering pipeline with high performance, further improved 2D and video acceleration, and a new 3D feature known as Environment Mapped Bump Mapping.

 Internally the G400 is a 256-bit processor, using what Matrox calls a "DualBus" architecture.
 This is an evolution of G200's "DualBus", which had been 128-bit.
 A Matrox "DualBus" chip consists of twin unidirectional buses internally, each moving data into or out of the chip.
 This increases the efficiency and bandwidth of data flow within the chip to each of its functional units.
 G400's 3D engine consists of 2 parallel pixel pipelines with 1 texture unit each, providing single-pass dual-texturing capability.
 The Millennium G400 MAX is capable of 333 megapixels per second fillrate at its 166 MHz core clock speed.
 It is purely a Direct3D 6.0 accelerator and, as such, lacks support for the later hardware transform and lighting acceleration of Direct3D 7.0 cards.

 The chip's external memory interface is 128-bit and is designed to use either SDRAM or SGRAM.
 Matrox released both 16 MiB and 32 MiB versions of the G400 boards, and used both types of RAM.
 The slowest models are equipped with 166 MHz SDRAM, while the fastest (G400 MAX) uses 200 MHz SGRAM.
 G400MAX had the highest memory bandwidth of any card before the release of the DDR-equipped version of NVIDIA GeForce 256.

 Perhaps the most notable feature of G400 is its ability to drive two separate monitors to display a single desktop.
 This feature is known as "DualHead" and was a decisive edge for Matrox over the card's competitors at the time.
 The DualHead capability not only offered desktop widening but also desktop cloning (two screens showing the same thing) and a special "DVDMAX" mode which outputs video overlays onto the second monitor.
 Matrox's award-winning Powerdesk display drivers and control panel integrated Dualhead in a very flexible and functional way that become world-renowned for its effectiveness.
 However, contrary to the video mode's name, G400 does not support full DVD decoding hardware acceleration.
 G400 does have partial support for the DVD video decoding process but it does not perform inverse discrete cosine transform IDCT or motion compensation in hardware (the two most demanding steps of the process).